L&S Teaching Mentors Program

 - Departments may only nominate three candidates for the L&S Teaching Mentor program each year.
 Nominations must be based on TA and/or L(SA) work within the College of Letters & Science.

 - TAs are nominated by the department through the submission of the nomination packet, which is comprised of (1) a completed Nomination Form with a (2) PDF of supplemental materials (details below).
+Students interested in being nominated should talk to their department.

 - We are asking nominators to anonymize the submissions.